 Who Are Manufacturers?

-Manufacturers are those that source chips from a factory that can be sold to brands and creators so that they can be embedded in products.
+Manufacturers create or source chips that they sell them to brands and creators so that they can be embedded in products.

 How is a Manufacturer added?